schoi15-umbc/Womens-E-Commerce-Clothing-Reviews/README.md

 ## **Data**
-The dataset is obtained from [Kaggle (Women’s Clothing E-Commerce dataset)](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews), originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
-The objective of the dataset is to diagnostically predict whether or not a patient (female, over age 20) has diabetes, based on certain diagnostic measurements included in the dataset.
-It includes 2000 observations, each representing an individual.
+The dataset is obtained from [Kaggle (Women’s Clothing E-Commerce dataset)](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews).
+The dataset was taken from real commercial data and has been anonymized along with replacing the company's name in the review text and body to “retailer”.
+There are 23486orders and 10 different features, which are explained below.
 There are 9 Columns:

 1) Clothing ID: Integer Categorical variable that refers to the specific piece being reviewed.